 - It had sleeping cabins fore and aft, and while the aft stateroom had a minuscule desk, it was the V-berth forward cabin that I settled on for my working area.

-- 1.1Backward and forward: a sperm whale cannot see directly fore and aftMore example sentences
+- 1.1Backwards and forwards: a sperm whale cannot see directly fore and aftMore example sentences

 - It is either too loose (slight movement fore and aft with front brake clamped) or too tight (binds when turned - worse when turned to right than to left).